How Does A Turbocharger Work?

-You've heard the word "turbo" tossed around a lot, especially by performance car enthusiasts, but all you know is that it means an engine has more "oomph" to it than normal.
-But what exactly is going on underneath that bonnet ...?
+You’ve heard the word “turbo” tossed around a lot, especially by performance car enthusiasts, but all you possibly know is that it means an engine has more “power” to it than normal, but what exactly is going on underneath that bonnet?

-Engine power is proportional to the amount of air and fuel that can get into the cylinders.
-All things being equal, larger engines flow more air and as such will produce more power.
-If we want our small engine to perform like a big engine, or simply make our bigger engine produce more power, our ultimate objective is to draw more air into the cylinder.
-By installing a turbocharger, the power and performance of an engine can be dramatically increased.
+Engine power is proportional to the amount of air and fuel that can enter the cylinders, all things being equal, larger engines flow more air and as such will produce more power.
+If we want our small engine to perform like a big engine, or simply make our bigger engine produce more power, our ultimate objective is to draw more air into the cylinders.
+By installing a turbocharger, the power and performance of the engine will be dramatically increased.

 So how does a turbocharger get more air into the engine?
 Let us first look at the schematic below: